Name

 tls_version version

 Configure the minimum version of the TLS protocol to be used for this listener.
-Possible values are tlsv1.3, tlsv1.2 and tlsv1.1.
-If left unset, the default of allowing TLS v1.3 and v1.2.
+Possible values are tlsv1.3 and tlsv1.2.
+If left unset, the default is to allow TLS v1.3 and v1.2.

 In Mosquitto version 1.6.x and earlier, this option set the only TLS protocol version that was allowed, rather than the minimum.